 That may be the only circle of life at work in “Lightyear,” a dead-end wrong turn in the usually boundless Pixar universe.
 Buzz, himself, is a bit of a bore, too.
 It’s a character that, since he isn’t the Buzz we know, must prove his mettle as a protagonist.
 But with little to distinguish him beyond a chin that makes Jay Leno’s look petite, Buzz — like the movie itself — tries to skate by on name recognition.
 It’s enough to make you wonder what Andy saw in him in the first place.
 Maybe someone should have shown him “Ratatouille.”

-“Crimes of the Future,” a Neon release in theaters Friday, is rated R by the Motion Picture Association of America for “strong, disturbing, violent content and grisly images, graphic nudity and some language.”
-Running time: 107 minutes.
-Three stars out of four.
+“Lightyear,” a Walt Disney Co. release, is rated PG by the Motion Picture Association of America for action/peril.
+Running time: 105 minutes.
+Two stars out of four.

 Follow AP Film Writer Jake Coyle on Twitter at: http://twitter.com/jakecoyleAP